stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-2.md

 analysis_steam_games <-
     analysis_steam_games |>
     drop_na()

-# Note: Do note that defined functions such as `parse_all_reviews` use many of the functions covared in the course
 ```

+Do note that defined functions such as `parse_all_reviews` use many of
+the functions covared in the course

 <!----------------------------------------------------------------------------->